ymotkpo3/megaknob/README.md

 2. Rotate to choose an application.
 3. Press again to enter volume control mode.
 4. Rotate to adjust volume.
-5. Hold the knob to instantly return to Master Volume.
+5. Hold the knob to instantly return to Master Volume control.

 ## Roadmap